DesignInTheBlack/Elevate/README.md

 #### 2. Design System Configuration

-If all you want to do is add a new token type, you can simply import it in `elevate/config/design.ts` and add it to the `designSystem` object.
+If all you want to do is add a new design token type, you can simply import it in `elevate/config/design.ts` and add it to the `designSystem` object.
 For capability with the existing rules, you can spread the new token type into the existing token categories.

 **File:** `elevate/config/design.ts`